voutilad/neo4j-spark-connector/README.md

-# Neo4j Spark Connector
+# Neo4j Connector for Apache Spark

-This repository contains the Neo4j Spark Connector.
+This repository contains the Neo4j Connector for Apache Spark.

 ## License